lizzy596/Node_Server_Deconstructed/README.md

 Refresh tokens let the user get a new access token.
 In a naive implementation (without rotation) I could use one refresh token and get as many access tokens as I want from it until it expires.
 That’s good but also bad.
 Which is where rotation comes into play.
 Each time a refresh token is submitted you issue a new one guaranteeing that any token is good only once.
 This means any compromised access token/refresh token combination is only valid until they both expire or the refresh token is used.
 If a token is replayed you can act on the potential that a user has had their session compromised.
 It’s all just minor changes that help add incremental bits of secure layers.
 Since you can’t be perfectly secure you just need to make it more difficult to break.
 Issuing a new refresh token on each use and invalidate all credentials / log out the user when detecting refresh token reuse (what else could you do?) is a good idea, the latter is even in the standard.

+A Unix timestamp specifies the number of seconds.
+A JSON Web Token uses the number of seconds.
+JavaScript Date uses the number of milliseconds.